FIN-032: Collecting, Reporting, and Remitting Virginia Sales Tax

 Property, other than real property, which may be seen, weighed, measured, felt, or touched, or is in any other manner perceptible to the senses.
 Under Virginia law, the term "tangible personal property" does not include stocks, bonds, notes, insurance, or other obligations or securities (as defined in VA Code § 58.1-602).

 The University is exempt from paying sales and use tax on most of its purchases, but no similar exemption exists when the University is the seller.
 Consequently, the University must collect, report, and remit applicable sales tax to the Commonwealth of Virginia and to any state in which it has established economic nexus.
-Financial Reporting and Operations files and remits sales tax on behalf of the University.
+Financial Operations & Tax files and remits sales tax on behalf of the University.

 The University monitors foreign state sales to ensure that sales tax is collected and remitted at the correct rate in any jurisdictions where the University has established economic nexus.
 Departments and activity heads must collect Virginia state and local sales tax on behalf of the University for: